Para World Sailing Championships

-An ISAF NominatedExpert will use the ISAF Learn to Sail Training Programme as a master reference but will of course take into consideration the specific local, cultural and geographical conditions and resultant objectives of each MNA National Sail Training Programme (NTP).
+An ISAF NominatedExpert will use the ISAF National Training Programme as a reference tool but will of course take into consideration the specific local cultural and geographical conditions and resultant objectives of each MNA National Training Programme.

 ISAF Recognized Training Accreditation can benefit an MNA for the following reasons:

 1. Funding: Other than for elite athlete development (Olympics) Government funding for sport development will often only be provided to sports that have an independently recognised sport delivery program.
 ISAF provides such recognition.
 This particularly applies to new and emerging nations which ISAF needs to attract.